 FS-UAE and UAE both emulate many of the Commodore Amiga systems and the firmware called Kickstart.
 AmigaOS wasn't required to play the games I tried.

 UAE is a mess.
 Everything I seem to do to it causes it to crash.
 None of the software tests on their website work.
 I tried all sorts of options with no luck.
 When it locks and crashes it spews messages constantly and causes havoc with the window manager.
 It wont even exit properly without using the quit button.

 FS-UAE was frustrating to get running the first time even though the package readme and the documentation covers everything.
 The internal firmware is enabled by setting kickstart_file = internal in the configuration file.
 Set the floppy_drive_0 = to a floppy image file location.
 Press F12 once the program is running.
 That is enough to get started.

 The MSX is a standard and not a specific computer.
-It includes the MSX, MSX2, MSX2+, and MSX Turbo R. I imagine there was problems over the years between implementations of that standard, but I didn't see any problems emulating games.
+The four generations of MSX standards are the MSX, MSX2, MSX2+, and MSX Turbo R. I imagine there was problems over the years between implementations of that standard, but I didn't see any problems emulating games.

 openMSX supports cassettes, cartridge ROMs, disk files, and so on.
 It also emulates the firmware and can use a directory as a disk.
 I have never seen a game or emulator on OpenBSD that uses the menu key until now.

 ZX Spectrum 48K (credit Bill Bertram, license CC BY-SA 2.5)

 Fuse worked with the games I tried and it didn't require any extra files to run ZX Spectrum games.